#001B Deep Learning, wait but why now?

 If the basic technical idea behind deep learning neural networks has been around for decades, why are they only now taking off?

-For example, we want to measure accuracy of our spam classifier or the accuracy of our neural net for figuring out the position of other cars for our self-driving car.
+For example, we want to measure the accuracy of our spam classifier or the accuracy of our neural net for figuring out the position of other cars for our self-driving car.

-If we plot the performance of a traditional learning algorithms such as Support Vector Machine or Logistic Regression as a function of the amount of data we will get the following curve:
+If we plot the performance of traditional learning algorithms such as Support Vector Machine or Logistic Regression as a function of the amount of data we will get the following curve: